home-assistant/home-assistant.io/source/_components/emulated_roku.markdown

   required: true
   type: integer
 host_ip:
   description: The IP address that your Home Assistant installation is running on.
-If you do not specify this option, the component will attempt to determine the IP address on its own.
+If you do not specify this option, the integration will attempt to determine the IP address on its own.
   required: false
   type: string
 advertise_ip: